zhoufeiyn/ltpclean/README.md

 ![Model Structure](./statics/structure.png)

-> **Note**: This project is based on the [Playable Game Generation](https://github.com/GreatX3/Playable-Game-Generation) framework by GreatX3.

 ### ⭐️ Introduction

 We built and trained a generative game model that combines a **VAE** with a **Diffusion-Forcing** architecture enhanced by **recurrent-style hidden states** for **long-horizon temporal coherence**.
-This project began in August 2025, leveraging both real player gameplay and AI-agent trajectories to collect over 100,000 Super Mario gameplay frames, significantly improving temporal memory, action consistency, and generalization capability across diverse game scenes.
+The project began in **August 2025** and has since collected over 100,000 Super Mario gameplay frames, leveraging both **real player** gameplay and **AI-agent** trajectories.
+These data significantly improve the model’s temporal memory, action consistency, and generalization capability across diverse game scenes.
 ➡️ [Hugging Face Dataset: mario_data](https://huggingface.co/datasets/FeiyanZhou/mario_data)

 - ✅ Real-time generation: **16 FPS**